 Contract Terms

-3 Kinds of Contracts a Business Litigation Lawyer Should Create for You
+3 Kinds of Contracts a Business Lawyer Should Create for You

 If you own your business, you’re probably used to doing many projects by yourself.
-While this can save time and money, not everything should be a DIY endeavor, including contracts.
+While this can save time and money, not everything should be a DIY endeavor, including business contracts.
 The success and well-being of your company depend upon the strength of its contracts.
 Since contracts can be very complex and must take into account federal and local laws as well as other regulations, most entrepreneurs don’t know enough about them to draft and manage them on their own.
-Therefore, enlisting the expertise of a business litigation lawyer is in your best interest when it comes to contacts.
+Therefore, enlisting the expertise of a business lawyer with litigation experience is in your best interest when it comes to business contracts.
 There are three types of contracts that you should prioritize having an attorney create for you.

 Client Service Agreements